Do you like paper money? Of course you do! Who doesn’t, right? Have you ever had the chance to see many different types of paper money?

 When a bill gets too worn, a bank may request that old bills be replaced with new ones.
 Banks separate out bills that need to be replaced because they are dirty, torn or otherwise damaged.
 They give these bills to the Federal Reserve Bank for replacement.

 The Federal Reserve Bank makes its own decision about the bills.
-If the bills need to be replaced, they will issue new, crisp bills to the bank requesting replacement.
+If the bills need to be replaced, they will issue new, crisp bills to the bank that requested the replacement.
 The Federal Reserve Bank will then store the damaged bills for destruction.

 When enough old bills have been collected, the Federal Reserve Banks will shred them.
 If you take a tour of a Federal Reserve Bank, you can sometimes take home your very own unique souvenir: a bag of shredded paper money!